jocialmedia/how-to-validate-names/README.md

 There are several possible technical reasons and also different ways to avoid them.
 Using delimiters in CSV files is an important principle (West 2017).
 [Testing fields for "null" and escaping them as CDATA values](https://stackoverflow.com/questions/4456438/how-to-pass-null-a-real-surname-to-a-soap-web-service-in-actionscript-3) is another one for Actionscript.

-On Ycombinator Hackernews a software developer told the story of a customer with who could not make payments because a credit card processor [recognized his surname "Echo" as common Unix shell command and filtered it out](](https://news.ycombinator.com/item?id=12426315)).
+On Ycombinator Hackernews a software developer told the story of a customer who could not make payments because a credit card processor [recognized his surname "Echo" as a common Unix shell command and filtered it out](](https://news.ycombinator.com/item?id=12426315)).

 Jeff Sample (Name Validation For Developers 101, 2019) also has a problematic word as surname.
 He got stuck at the Buenos Aires airport when the airline for his connecting flight could not find his ticket.
-It turned out that a software developer used the surname "Sample" for a systemtest to book and cancel tickets every 10 minutes.
-The same happened several times to Flickr co-founder [Caterina Fake](https://www.fastcompany.com/1402994/flickr-co-founder-caterina-fake-value-viral-loops-exclusive-qa) who found out at airports that her bookings had been automatically cancelled.
+It turned out that a software developer used the surname "Sample" for a system test to book and cancel tickets every 10 minutes.
+The same happened several times to Flickr co-founder [Caterina Fake](https://www.fastcompany.com/1402994/flickr-co-founder-caterina-fake-value-viral-loops-exclusive-qa) who found out at airports that her bookings had been automatically canceled.

 |Programming language |Reserved words |